tiffrobo/exchange-new/about.md

 **Bruce Schneier**, internationally renowned security technologist, fellow at the Berkman Klein Center for Internet & Society at Harvard University; a Lecturer in Public Policy at the Harvard Kennedy School; a board member of the Electronic Frontier Foundation, AccessNow, and the Tor Project; an Advisory Board Member of the Electronic Privacy Information Center and VerifiedVoting.org; and a special advisor to IBM Security and the Chief Technology Officer at IBM Resilient.

-**Jamie Tomasello**, Manager, Trust and Compliance at Duo Security.
+**Jamie Tomasello**, Senior Manager, Security Operations at Duo Security.
 Previously, Jamie has been the Technology Director for Access Now and Head of Policy and Investigation at Cloudflare, and is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Technologist (CIPT).

 **Ethan Zuckerman**, director of the Center for Civic Media at MIT, and an Associate Professor of the Practice at the MIT Media Lab.